Are you struggling to create content that ranks high in search engines?

 How would you find these search terms for Bing?

 Bing has a similar tool, Bing Keyword Research Tool.
 Like Google’s similar tool, you have to create a free account to get started.

 How would you do this for other search engines?

 You would follow a similar process.

 For YouTube, You can use Google Trends and set the results to be YouTube Search only.

-And last, but positively, not least.
-You must take time to analyze the results of your content strategy and make necessary adjustments to maximize your content’s exposure.
-You can do this analysis through Google Analytics, Google Search Console, YouTube Analytics, as well as the analytical reporting on the appropriate social platform.
+And last, but positively, not least, you must take time to analyze the results of your content strategy and make necessary adjustments to maximize your content’s exposure.

 If the results are not meeting your goals, then optimize your content and repeat your analysis in another couple of weeks.
 If your results are nowhere near your expectations reevaluate your goals, rinse, and repeat.